mxheller/lfs-final-project/README.md

 There are many more ways that this sort of redundancy could occur, but we felt this was the most likely way a student could make this mistake.

+## Testing

+We provide several examples of data definitions and their corresponding sigs in the `sample-types` directory.
+They illustrate the different comparisons we can make between different student and instructor definitions.

 ## Conclusion